B4mbus/nvim-fennel-plugin/README.md

  - `Makefile`
  - `.github/ISSUE_TEMPLATE/*`
  - `.github/workflows/*`
- - The code and types
+ - The code and such